troublov/kmer_founder/README.md

 In case of k=17 genome size estimated values were:
 a) without quality filter
+Genome size without noise cut off 2,82 Mb
+Corrected genome size with notoriuous noise cutted off 2,11 Mb

 b)with quality filter (q>20)
-Genome size without noise cut off: about 2,8 Mb Corrected genome size with notoriuous noise cutted off 2,1 Mb
+Genome size without noise cut off: about 2,80 Mb Corrected genome size with notoriuous noise cutted off 2,09 Mb

 In case of k=31 with quality filter (q>20) the following values were obtained:
 Genome size without noise cut off 3,2 Mb
 Corrected genome size with notoriuous noise cutted off 2,0 Mb

 So it can be seen that obtained estimations of genome size are quite small and considering it we can assume that it was some prokaryotic organism sequenced.
+May be it's a *P. ubique* which has the smallest genome between free living bacteria.